-Harold J. Finley (Donald Pleasence) is a mild-mannered college professor on the surface, but after having a brain operation, every time he's angry a stormy cloud emerges and zaps his enemies whether he wants it or not.
+Harold J. Finley (Donald Pleasence) is a mild-mannered college professor on the surface, but after having a brain operation, every time he's angry a stormy cloud emerges and zaps his enemies whether he wants it to or not.
+For a considerable length of time, he's not even aware it's happening.

 The Tropes With the Power: